theRTB/ForzaGUI/README.md

 - Click the Sweep button
 - The data is saved.
 The GUI will automatically try to load the data file based on car ordinal and PI number on restarts.

-As the port is hardcoded to 12350, set remote telemetry in FH5 to 127.0.0.1 and port 12350.
+As the port is hardcoded to 12350, set Data Out in the Gameplay and HUD menu to 127.0.0.1 and port 12350.

 ![example GUI](images/example_AcuraNSX_stock_v0.20.png)
 ![example ingame ledbar](images/ingameledbar_AcuraNSX_stock.png)